top of page

 Watercolour painting expressing the light in the Universe in shades of yellow and lilac.

 If you’re a visual artist, you must have felt inspired many times before.
-But you’ve probably also felt uninspired and may have pondered what inspiration is, if it actually exists, where and how to find inspiration, and whether or not you need inspiration to make art.
+But you’ve probably also felt uninspired and may have pondered what inspiration is, if it actually exists, where and how to find inspiration, and whether or not you need inspiration to create art.

 Where and how I find inspiration